|News and Comments:

 and available labor during lambing.
 Therein lies the problem for

 me.
-I don't have enough time or good enough facilities to handle
+I don't have enough time to handle

 more than 60-70 such ewes.
-My records indicate that singles and
+My records show a correlation between

 merit.
-As such, I'm looking to eliminate the Romanov breeding from my
+As such, I'm working to eliminate all quad births.

-lambing rates will decrease, along with the required labor at lambing.
+Eliminating quad births will reduce the overall lambing rate along with the required labor at lambing.

 Productivity will be maintained through reduced mortality and improved growth rates.
 Larger, less prolific ewes can also benefit more from